apache/flink/docs/ops/memory/mem_tuning.md

 ## Configure memory for batch jobs

-This is relevant only for task executors.
+This is relevant only for TaskManagers.

 Flink's batch operators leverage [managed memory](../memory/mem_setup_tm.html#managed-memory) to run more efficiently.
 In doing so, some operations can be performed directly on raw data without having to be deserialized into Java objects.